A Super Version of a Theorem of Fricke-Klein: Geometric Interpretations

 So this tells us, that if we take the quotient by the full group $\operatorname{OSp}(1|2)$, that the space has to be of purely bosonic dimension.
-One also sees by this calculation, that taking the full ring of invariants can only give you a non-reduced ordinary scheme, since the odd degrees of freedom are not invariant, as we always have to pair two odd coordinates, that will be flipped simultaneously to become an invariant. \\ This means what is $\operatorname{OSp}(1|2)$-invariant is the product of both odd guys.
-One reckons that one should consider the quotient $\operatorname{{POSp}}(1|2) \coloneqq \operatorname{OSp}p(1|2)/\mathbb{Z}_2$ instead. \\ Making this change, one also needs to consider the character variety of $POSp(1|2)$ instead. \begin{remark} One might be disappointed by the structure of this character variety.
-However, as it turns out there are also other instances of moduli spaces of superobjects, that are of purely even nature like the picard scheme of a SUSY curve \cite{bruzzo2023notes} or the coarse moduli of a superstack \cite{codogni2017moduli}. \end{remark}
+One also sees by this calculation that taking the full ring of invariants can only give you a non-reduced ordinary scheme, since the odd degrees of freedom are not invariant, as we always have to pair two odd coordinates that will be flipped simultaneously to become an invariant. \\ This means what is $\operatorname{OSp}(1|2)$-invariant is the product of both odd guys.
+From this perspective, one should consider the quotient $\operatorname{{POSp}}(1|2) \coloneqq \operatorname{OSp}(1|2)/\mathbb{Z}_2$ and consequently, one also needs to consider the character variety of $\mathrm{POSp}(1|2)$.
+The character variety of $\operatorname{OSp}_\mathbb{R}(1|2)$ has already been investigated from the analytic point of view in \cite{penner2019decorated}, where Penner-coordinates were generalized.
+It has also appeared in \cite{stanford2020jtgravityensemblesrandom}, where they gave an analogous recursion formula to Mirzakhani \cite{mirzakhani2007simple} for super hyperbolic surfaces with heuristics coming from supergeometry.
+The statement was proven with algebro-geometric methods in \cite{norbury2020enumerative}. \begin{remark} One might be disappointed by the structure of this character variety.
+However, as it turns out there are also other instances of moduli spaces of super objects that are of purely even nature like the Picard scheme of a SUSY curve \cite{bruzzo2023notes} or the coarse moduli of a superstack \cite{codogni2017moduli}.
+This suggests that trying to obtain a coarse moduli in supergeometry is ill-advised and one should work purely stack theoretically so you do not accidentally kill all odd directions. \end{remark}